cincheo/jsweet/doc/jsweet-language-specifications.md

             The module kind (none, commonjs, amd, system or umd). (default: none)

       [-b|--bundle]
-            Bundle up the generated files and used modules to bundle files, which can be used in the browser.
-Bundles contain all the dependencies and are thus standalone.
-There is one bundle generated per entry (a Java 'main' method) in the program.
-By default, bundles are generated in the entry directory, but the output directory can be set by using the --bundlesDirectory option.
-NOTE: bundles will be generated only when choosing the commonjs module kind.

-      [--bundlesDirectory <bundlesDirectory>]
-            Generate all the bundles (see option --bundle) within the given directory.
+            Bundle up all the generated code in a single file, which can be used in the browser.
+The bundle files are called 'bundle.ts', 'bundle.d.ts', or 'bundle.js' depending on the kind of generated code.
+NOTE: bundles are not compatible with any module kind other than 'none'.

+      [(-f|--factoryClassName) <factoryClassName>]
+            Use the given factory to tune the default transpiler behavior.

       [--sourceMap]
-            Set the transpiler to generate source map files for the Java files, so that it is possible to debug them in the browser.
-This feature is not available yet when using the --module option.
-Currently, when this option is on, the generated TypeScript file is not pretty printed in a programmer-friendly way (disable it in order to generate readable TypeScript code).
+            Generate source map files for the Java files, so that it is possible to debug Java files directly with a debugger that supports source maps (most JavaScript debuggers).

-      [--ignoreAssertions]
-            Set the transpiler to ignore 'assert' statements, i.e. no code is generated for assertions.
+      [--enableAssertions]
+            Java 'assert' statements are transpiled as runtime JavaScript checks.

+      [--header <header>]
+            A file that contains a header to be written at the beginning of each generated file.
+If left unspecified, JSweet will generate a default header.

+      [--workingDir <workingDir>]
+            The directory JSweet uses to store temporary files such as extracted candies.
+JSweet uses '.jsweet' if left unspecified.

+      [--targetVersion <targetVersion>]
+            The EcmaScript target (JavaScript) version.
+Possible values: [ES3, ES5, ES6] (default: ES3)

 Appendix 2: packaging and static behavior
 -----------------------------------------